turulomio/xulpymoney/README.md

 ================
 If you use Gentoo, you can find the ebuild in https://github.com/turulomio/myportage/tree/master/app-office/xulpymoney

-If you use another distribution, you nee to install PyQtChart manually.
-PyQtChart is not in Linux setup.py dependencies due to PyQt5 doesn't use standard setup tools.
+If you use another distribution, you nee to install PyQtChart and PyQtWebEngine manually.
+They aren't in Linux setup.py dependencies due to PyQt5 doesn't use standard setup tools.
 So for compatibility reasons with distributions like Gentoo, we use this additional step.

 `pip install PyQtChart`

+`pip install PyQtWebEngine`

 `pip install xulpymoney`